-Recent speakers who have given well-illustrated talks have included specialists from the National Trust and English Heritage, as well as experts on local history, planning and conservation issues.
+Speakers who have given well-illustrated talks have included specialists from the National Trust and English Heritage, as well as experts on local history, planning and conservation issues.

-Recent visits have included guided tours of the Tonbridge School Sports & Media Centre, the De la Warr Pavilion, Bexhill and Ashburnham Place near Battle and the Weald & Downland Open-air Museum.
+Visits have included guided tours of the Tonbridge School Sports & Media Centre, the De la Warr Pavilion, Bexhill and Ashburnham Place near Battle and the Weald & Downland Open-air Museum.

 The Society produces a 16-page, full colour, illustrated Newsletter three times a year, which is circulated to all Members as well as to Borough councillors and senior officers.